kf8a/validateeml/Readme.md

 USAGE:
 ----------------------

-ruby validateeml.rb "url to your harvest list"
+ruby validateeml.rb "url of your harvest list"